-Turnips don’t get much respect, but these Roasted Turnips with Balsamic Vinegar and Thyme are delicious for a side dish that’s low-carb and gluten-free!
+Turnips don’t get much respect, but these Roasted Turnips seasoned with balsamic vinegar and thyme are delicious for a low-carb side dish!

 Kale had it’s place in the food spotlight, and now cauliflower seems to be the new trendy vegetable, but turnips don’t get much respect.
-I grew up eating raw turnips as a snack (thanks mom!) but I’d never cooked turnips until 2007.
+I grew up eating raw turnips as a snack (thanks mom!) but for a long time I never tried cooking them.
 Then one day I thought to myself, I wonder how roasted turnips with a bit of balsamic vinegar would taste?
-And you guessed it; I loved these Roasted Turnips with Balsamic Vinegar and Thyme.
+And you guessed it; I loved these Roasted Turnips that are seasoned with balsamic vinegar and thyme.

 (Scroll down for complete recipe with nutritional information.)